cyanoei/duke-team/docs/ppp.md

 ---
 ### 6.5 Minimum Required Quantity Feature

 Eggventory gives users the ability to set the minimum required quantity of a Stock.
-The system will then display warnings when any changes cause the quantity of available stock to become lower than the minimum quantity the user has defined.
+The system will then display warnings when any changes cause the quantity of available Stock to become lower than the minimum quantity the user has defined.

 #### 6.5.1 Quantity Manager